VGLoic/aws-exploration/README.md

 ### 2. Setup Dockerfile

+The service is running, now we need to prepare it for deployment.
+[Docker](https://www.docker.com/) is a very powerful and well known way of "containerizing" your application in order to later deploy your containers in the cloud.

 I am not the biggest Docker expert so I went checking online on how to create a proper `Dockefile` for a rust-based webserver, I ended up on the [Rust language guide by Docker](https://docs.docker.com/language/rust/build-images/).
 I did not know that `Docker` exposes now a `docker init` script in order to setup the all things Docker.
 So I went with it
 ```console
 docker init